Words, Photos & Videos by Riley Matthews

 As with our journey to fondue just a few days earlier, our Snow Cat Dinner is yet another unforgettable epicurean experience in the mountains.
 Again, it's a dinner more about the journey than the destination.
 We ride in a snowcat under a starry sky to a tucked-away mountain lodge, where we're served a three-course meal featuring locally sourced ingredients.

-Nearby Snake River Farms beef carpaccio, followed by a slow-braised short rib, sums up why this experience is more than just a meal – it's also a celebration of place.
+Nearby Snake River Farms beef carpaccio, followed by slow-braised short rib, sums up why this experience is more than just a meal – it's also a celebration of place.
 Each bite reflects the rugged beauty of the mountains and a dedication to local producers.

 By the time I reach Kelowna, I’m not going to lie, I'm ready for a break from skiing.
 This was a chance to slow down and experience a different side of British Columbia.